 It is important to note and we’re not talking here about being self-absorbed or blatant self-promotion.
 Rather, managing your personal brand is both a mindset and responsibility, an asset you must protect.

-For anyone interested in having a successful career, whether you’re a job seeker, consultant, student, employee or entrepreneur, your personal brand is everything.
+For anyone interested in having a successful career, whether you’re a job seeker, consultant, student, employee, or entrepreneur, your personal brand is everything.
 It’s your reputation, the size and strength of your network, and what unique value you can contribute to a company or your clients.

-Promotion – This relates to how you communicate your message (see Executive Summary) and your benefits, whether it be social media, participation in market associations, online discussion groups, etc.
+This relates to how you communicate your message (see Executive Summary) and your benefits, whether it be social media, participation in market associations, online discussion groups, etc.

-Distribution – This relates to your visibility during the job search, as you actively attend organization and industry networking events, seminars, etc. Visibility enhances your brand image.
+This relates to your visibility during the job search, as you actively attend organization and industry networking events, seminars, etc. Visibility enhances your brand image.

 In order to refine and provide impact for your Message, craft an authentic statement that truly summarizes the real ‘you.’

-One of the chief vehicles of your Message is the Elevator Speech due to its 30 to 60 second length.
+One of the chief vehicles of your Message is the Elevator Speech due to its 30 to 60-second length.
 This is a verbal recitation of this message reveals your Executive Summary of the type of position you are seeking, your skills, experience, aspirations, and interests.

 I’m a lawyer with the government, based out of D.C.
 I grew up in Ohio, though, and am looking to relocate closer to my roots, and join a family-friendly firm.
-I specialize in labor law, and worked for ABC firm before joining the government.
+I specialize in labor law and worked for ABC firm before joining the government.

 I create illustrations for websites and brands.
-My passion is coming up with creative ways to express a message, and drawing illustrations that keep people clicking and sharing on social media.
+My passion is coming up with creative ways to express a message and drawing illustrations that keep people clicking and sharing on social media.
 I am currently seeking an opportunity to utilize and develop my skills.

 Another vehicle for your Message is the common opening interview question ‘Tell Me About Yourself.”
-This question give you as the interviewee an opportunity to set the tone of the entire interview, as you can provide a ‘lengthened’ Elevator Speech with illustrations of your achievements, etc.
+This question gives you as the interviewee an opportunity to set the tone of the entire interview, as you can provide a ‘lengthened’ Elevator Speech with illustrations of your achievements, etc.

-The Employment Resume is another powerful messaging tool in your Communications strategy.
+A powerful messaging tool in your Communications strategy.

-It is the primary written document that narrates your career journey, highlighting your skills and achievements, and credentials, along the way.
+This is the primary written document that narrates your career journey, highlighting your skills and achievements, and credentials, along the way.
 It is in many ways a novel -, a success story that balances concise content with a flowing style and format that is reader-friendly.
 Although it is a factual account, it should have a compelling tone that draws the reader into your world.

-Creating interest is paramount in the effort to produce an effective resume, because interest = getting the interview, which is the endgame here.
+Creating interest is paramount in the effort to produce an effective resume because interest = getting the interview, which is the endgame here.